^^ This page is magical. Highlight any words or phrases to tweet. Try it! ^^

 1) It’s okay to change your mind!
 Changing your mind is NOT a sign of weakness or failure or fickleness or (insert negative word).
 It is a sign of being wise enough to understand what you need/want, and brave enough to go after it.
 To change course when you see an iceberg ahead also demonstrates maturity and self love.

 2) Build a supportive social network around you.
 This means both giving and receiving support with an open heart.
 Life gets crazy.
 Having people to turn to when you need a shoulder to cry, a couch to sleep on, or a ride to the ER is helpful for basic survival and for thriving mental health.
 (And yes, I’ve been on the giving and receiving end of all 3 mentioned scenarios!)
 Bonus: when it’s time for celebration, you have more people to celebrate with!

 3) Try new things all the time.
 Study abroad.
 Run a student club.
 Volunteer for a local charity.
 Learn a hobby.
 Approach interesting people for informational interviews.
-Do things that scare you because on the other side of the fear there’s, “Wow!
-I did that!
-I’m pretty freaking amazing.
+Do things that scare you because on the other side of that fear is, “Wow, I did that!
 What else can I do?”
 Over time, you learn more about your likes/dislikes and accomplish bigger and greater things.
 You’ll also smile more often and feel darn proud of yourself!

 4) Become okay with uncertainty.
 It’s great to be prepared but you can never plan for everything.
 This is where the wonderful skill of handling uncertainty comes in.
 It shows up differently for everyone but I think confidence in yourself is huge.
 Know that you are naturally creative, resourceful, and whole.
 Everything will be okay in the end.
 Please don’t let the unknown scare you so much that you stay stuck in an unpleasant situation.
 If you don’t step outside your comfortable “known zone” you might miss wonderful opportunities!